microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/about/Principles.md

-# Core Principles
+# Core Design Principles
 The design of adaptive cards has been driven by some core principles that have been useful for keeping the design on track.

-## Semantic instead of pixel-perfect structure
+## Semantic instead of pixel-perfect
 As much as possible we have strived for semantic values and concepts as opposed to pure pixel pefect layout.
-Examples of this is colors being semantic, and elements like FactSet and ImageSet allowing the host application to make decisions about the actually expression.
+Examples of semantic expression show up in colors, sizes, and in elements like FactSet and ImageSet.
+These all allow the prod allow the host application to control decisions about the actual look and feel.

 ## Card producer owns the content, card host owns the look and feel
 The producer owns what they want to say, but the card host owns the look and feel of how that content is expressed